 While these may feel like nitty-gritty details, including such terms can prevent unnecessary delays—which means you’re more likely to be paid faster.

-Five common invoicing mistakes (and how to avoid them)
+Four common invoicing mistakes (and how to avoid them)

 We get it—invoicing is not the reason you took the leap into freelancing or consulting.
 It’s at best a means to an end to get paid, and at worst, it’s an administrative pain that takes too much of your already-limited time.